fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 its specific place in the code base.

 Now we've implemented the `delayIncomingRequests` plugin in the `delay-incoming-requests.js` file.
+That's, in truth, a module split into two different plugins that will build up to a single use-case.
 That's the brains of our operation.
-Let's walk through what the plugin does:
+Let's walk through what the plugins do:

+##### setup

+The `setup` plugin is responsible for making sure we reach out to our provider asap and store the `magicKey` somewhere available to all our handlers.

 ```js
   fastify.server.on('listening', doMagic)